oldfartdeveloper/orphanage-trip/UsingGoogleOrAppleMap.md

 However, we will include some turn-by-turn while we're going through Mexico's entry border so that can meet at the desired customs location.

-### Alternatives for Using these Instructions

-These instructions can be accessed in the following ways:

-* As the web page you are reading now.
-If you don't have to worry about roaming charges, you can simply leave this page open.
-* As a paper handout; see Dianne.
-* As a PDF file in your smart phone or tablet.
-The iPhone, for one, has *iBooks* which can hold a PDF file in your smart phone's memory and access it.
-Once loaded, you don't have to have a live Internet connection.  **You can get the PDF from Scott.**

 ### Things You Need

 1. **Does everyone in your party have a passport?
 If not, now is a good time to go retrieve it!**